willbush/system/configs/keyboard-firmware/cheatsheet.md

                                                                       start

-C-a       C-r       C-s       C-t       C-g       C-m       C-n       C-e       C-i       C-o        C-' N/A       N/A       save      N/A       N/A       N/A       page      page      jump      jump       N/A
+C-a       C-r       C-s       C-t       C-g       C-m       C-n       C-e       C-i       C-o        C-' N/A       N/A       save      N/A       N/A       N/A       N/A       N/A       jump      jump       N/A
-                    sel                                     down      up        forward   backward
+                    sel                                                         forward   backward

 C-z       C-x       C-c       C-d       C-v       C-k       C-h       C-y       C-.
-C-/ suspend   N/A       command   half page N/A       kill to   N/A
+C-/ suspend   N/A       N/A       half page N/A       kill to   N/A
-                    mode      down                line
+                              down                line
                                                   end
 ```